undergroundwires/ez-consent/README.md

 ## Distributed files

-The repository and deployed packages includes a `dist/` folder that adds polyfills to the files and distributes them as:
+The repository and deployed packages include a `dist/` folder that adds polyfills to the files and distributes them as:

 - minified (`.min.js`, `.min.css`) files for production usage
 - non-minified (`.js`, `.css`) files for debugging